gravitational/teleport-plugins/charts/access/msteams/README.md

   "*": "YOUR.EMAIL@EXAMPLE.COM"
   "editor": ["YOUR.EMAIL@EXAMPLE.COM", "https://CHANNEL URL"]
 ```

+_Note: If you prefer to keep `appSecret` off your values you can put it in a Kubernetes secret and specify the secret
+name and secret key with the values `msTeams.appSecretFromSecret` and `msTeams.appSecretFromSecretKey`._

 Replace the placeholders by the values you recovered during the guide.
 The `roleToRecipient` map controls which channels and users will be notified if a role is requested.